Implicit attitude: Experiences and socialization

 Earlier research findings on implicit attitudes show that socialization and reflections of past experiences may be responsible for the development or manifestation of longer lasting implicit attitudes.
-As an example, Rudman and Goodwin et al. found in 2004 that individuals who were primarily raised by their mothers showed a more positive implicit attitude towards women rather than men.
+As an example, a 2004 study found that individuals who were primarily raised by their mothers showed a more positive implicit attitude towards women rather than men.
 Furthermore, Olson and Fazio et al. in 2001 and 2002 suggested that these implicit attitudes are a result of repeated pairings of positive or negative stimuli with an object; more pairings of positive stimuli would result in a more positive implicit attitude and vice versa.
 This finding supports the fundamental principles of classical conditioning.

 Implicit attitudes are also developed by more recent experiences as well.
 For example, Rudmore, Ashmore, & Gary et al. in 2001 found that implicit attitude of prejudice against African Americans could be shaped through diversity training intervention using variables at an emotional level rather than increased awareness of bias which helped explicit attitude more.